 During Yahn's studies, placements at GQ Magazine and Hip Media were secured by the Journalism Academic Coordinator as part of Macleay's integrated internship program.
 An out-and-proud Asian-Australian, Yahn was concerned he might face discrimination in class or the workplace.
 "I walked in with a guard up," he says.
 "In the end, I threw it away because it was dragging me down.
 Everyone I met was so down to earth."

-Yahn with his mother and brother at graduation.
+Yahn with his mother at graduation.

 Qualities Yahn perceived to be 'different' were cultivated as strengths by Macleay lecturers.
 For a photojournalism assessment in his final trimester, Yahn was encouraged to explore the nightlife of which he is a part.
 "I investigated the many different types of pride that the gay community can have," he recalls.
 "The LGBTQIA community has always used the club as a place to shock, break boundaries, applaud others and just let go."